magemojo/m2-ce-cron/README.md

 Our module implement removes the possibility of overlapping jobs by having a single source service that processes jobs in proper order without duplication.
 There is one factory working all the time to get your jobs done.

-## Features
+## Admin Options

-- Enable / Disable running crons
-- Limit the number of simultaneous crons jobs being run
-- Suspend cron functions by load average threshold
+*Cron Enabled* - Turn the cron on/off.

+Maximum Cron Processes - The number of cron threads running in parallel.
+This option is the sum of all defined jobs.
+For example: If you have 5 jobs set to run at midnight, Maximum Cron Processes set to 1, only 1 job will execute sequentially until all 5 are completed.

+*PHP Binary Name / Path* - The name of your php binary you run from the shell.
+Usually php or php70.
+You can also include the full path to the binary.

+*Max Load Average* - Defined by the php function sys.getloadavg().
+Values less than 1 mean your server is not waiting for cpu cores.
+Values over 1 mean your system does not have free cpu.
+Ex.
+Max Load Average is set to 1.
+Your system load average goes to 2.
+Crons will not run.
+Your load average falls to 0.9.
+Your crons will run.
+Any cron that was scheduled to run but didn't will be run.
+If the same cron was missed multiple times, the most recent job will run, and the rest will be marked as missed.

-- Set the amount of history to retain in the cron_schedule table
+*History Retention* - The number of days history to keep in the cron_schedule table.

 ## Manual Install